recnac-itna/Algorithm_Templates/README.md

 ## Future work

-under construction

-Currently, it is mainly about algorithm and advanced python coding tricks.
-Maybe I will add other domain code templates, such as machine-learning, nlp.
+Currently, it is mainly about data structure & algorithm and advanced python coding tricks.
+Maybe I will add other domain code templates, such as machine-learning, NLP.

 ## License

-Feel free to use, copy, modify, merge, publish, just please add a reference.
+Feel free to use, copy, modify, merge, publish, just add a reference, please.
 If it helps you or you like it, you can star or share it. thanks.
 I'm glad if you want to contribute to make it better.